 To be able to fully support its above features, Telegram has several different official or unofficial apps in development for multiple platforms such as Webogram, Webogram Chrome App, TDesktop (Telegram for Windows), Messenger for Telegram for Mac & Telegram CLI for Linux.
 To use WhatsApp on Windows or Mac, we need to use BlueStacks Android Player, however, this is not the case for Telegram.
-They have their own separate clients for various platforms &, works very differently than just having an access to the messages.
+They have their own separate clients for various platforms &, work very differently than just having access to the messages.

 4] Welcome notification to your phone contacts

 Well, some of you might not like it – but it’s great.
 The very first thing I noticed about Telegram is that – I received a ‘Hello’ message from one of my friends as soon as my account was activated.